 Himalayan Children's Charities was established to help address the Nepali orphan crisis through education, nurturing care, and innovative mentorship.

 Your generous contributions help break the crippling cycle of poverty faced by these orphaned children allowing them to live successful and prosperous lives.
-Where the world sees an insurmountable crisis, a HCC student see a world of possibility.
+Where the world sees an insurmountable crisis, an HCC student sees a world of possibility.